zalyoung/gitlab-handbook/content/handbook/marketing/developer-relations/gitlab-enterprise-contribution-guide.md

 #### CoCreate with GitLab 🤝

-Want to influence GitLab's roadmap?
-Through our CoCreate program:
+Want to make a bigger change?
+Through our CoCreate program

-1. Propose features your team needs
-2. Work directly with GitLab product teams
+1. Work directly with GitLab product teams to gain additional support for your contribution
+2. Work directly with a GitLab engineer to quick-start your contribution
 3. Shape the future of your daily tools

+The program sets you and the your company up for continued contribution to GitLab.

 [Start CoCreating →](https://cocreate-issues-page-c6a9e4.gitlab.io/?label=co-create)